 23. Large Italian Double Vanity

-For a shared master bathroom, a large Italian double vanity offers the perfect blend of luxury and practical manufacturers are experts at creating long, seamless units that provide ample storage while maintaining a slim and elegant profile.
+For a shared master bathroom, a large Italian double vanity offers the perfect blend of luxury and practical functionality.
+Italian manufacturers are experts at creating long, seamless units that provide ample storage while maintaining a slim and elegant profile.
 A full design would feature two integrated sinks carved from a single piece of stone or high-quality ceramic.
-Large, backlit mirrors above each station provide excellent task lighting and add a modern, high-tech feel to the setup ensures that the morning routine is organized and efficient, all while looking like a high-end showroom in a fashion-forward city like Milan.
+Large, backlit mirrors above each station provide excellent task lighting and add a modern, high-tech feel to the space.
+This setup ensures that the morning routine is organized and efficient, all while looking like a high-end showroom in a fashion-forward city like Milan.

 24. Modern Italian Wall Sconce